CODEPhylo/codephy/README.md

 # codephy
-An ontology and tools for describing phylogenetic models
+A portable format for describing phylogenetic models and associated tools.